yorrickslr/programmiersprachen-raytracer/README.md

 ## To Do:

-- Add floats to sdfloader
+- Add floats to sdfloader :heavy_check_mark:
-- Add name getter to abstract class shape and subclasses
+- Add name getter to abstract class shape and subclasses :heavy_check_mark:
 - Clear debugging prints in sdfloader
+- renderer
+- intersect() for triangle class
+- lots of other funny stuff :poop:

 ## Attention: